 So just how will machine learning be able to help us solve some of the biggest problems in physics?
 Researchers are already re-purposing existing machine-learning algorithms to “learn” features of phases of matter, just as algorithms learn to recognize features in a photograph.
 With this knowledge, we can adapt them to handle other complex problems arising in condensed matter, especially in cases where quantum mechanics plays a role.
 To condensed-matter physicists, solving these notorious complex problems is a holy grail, on par with beating a human at a game of Go.
 From this understanding could spring the theoretical breakthrough needed for designing a new superconductor, or a replacement for silicon, or a quantum bit—the applications of which could spark technological revolutions.

-Progress requires people willing to step outside the confines of their subfields in search of unifying principles.
 And we’re on our way.
 In August 2016, I organized a conference at Perimeter Institute for Theoretical Physics in Waterloo, Ontario, which aimed to explore the potential of machine learning in quantum research.
 Perimeter Institute is built on the idea that breakthroughs happen at the intersections between fields, and our conference epitomized this idea.
 Attendees included researchers from academia, industry giants like Google and Intel, Silicon Valley start-ups, and government organizations.
 It was a challenging week spent debating ideas, finding common ground, and defining what we hope will become a richly rewarding field.